EngiVora/EngiVora/engivora/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Image Upload Functionality

+All content types (exams, blogs, events, and jobs) now support image uploads:

+- Images can be uploaded through the admin panels when creating or editing content
+- Images are displayed in both admin panels and public pages
+- See [Image Upload Guide](src/docs/image-upload-guide.md) for detailed documentation

+## Blog Management and Synchronization

+The platform now supports bidirectional blog synchronization between the main website and admin panel:

+- Blogs created on the main website are automatically visible in the admin panel
+- Blogs created in the admin panel are automatically visible on the main website
+- Use the "Sync Blogs" button in the admin panel to manually synchronize blogs
+- See [Blog Management Documentation](src/docs/blog-management.md) for detailed documentation

 ## Authentication

 This application uses a custom JWT-based authentication system for both regular users and administrators: